Your first event

 )

-The reply lands in the original sender’s inbox, threaded into the same conversation.
-See Python SDK: replies for what event.reply() can take.
+Email replies land in the original sender’s inbox, threaded into the same conversation.
+Slack replies post back into the same channel, threaded under the originating @mention.
+See Python SDK: replies for what event.reply() can take on each channel type.

 From here, handle() is where the real work happens — call your existing service, enqueue a job, route to an LLM, whatever.
 The inbound side is done.